 Google was yet to react to the report.

 In one such attack, hackers add a comment to a Google Doc.
 The comment mentions the target with an ‘@’.
-By doing so, an email is automatically sent to that person’s inbox.
+Doing so automatically sends an email to that person’s inbox.

 In that email, which comes from Google, the full comment, including the bad links and text, is included.
 Further, the email address isn’t shown, just the attackers’ name, making this ripe for impersonators, – the report that came out on Thursday.

 “In this email attack, hackers found a way to leverage Google Docs, and other Google collaboration tools, to send malicious links.
 We primarily saw it target Outlook users, though not exclusively.
 It hit over 500 inboxes across 30 tenants, with hackers using over 100 different Gmail accounts,” it elaborated.